 - full management of the property

-Bear in mind that if you choose full management it can cost you about 15%.
+Bear in mind that if you choose full management it can cost you between 7 to 12% of the rent.
 It’s a good idea for you to do your research carefully to find a good letting agent.
-The Association of Residential Letting Agents (ARLA) or the National Approved Letting (NALS) can help you decide.

 Empty Homes Grants

 Empty Homes Grants help empty home owners to complete repairs on their properties, so that they can then rent them out to people in priority housing need.